pramit46/SocialPulse/README.md

-# 🚀 Bangalore Airport Social Media Analytics Platform
+# 🚀 Universal Airport Social Media Analytics Platform

 ## Overview

-A comprehensive, AI-powered social media analytics platform specifically designed for monitoring Bangalore airport and major Indian airlines (IndiGo, SpiceJet, Air India, Vistara).
-The system features advanced agentic AI capabilities, real-time sentiment analysis, and intelligent business insights generation using locally-hosted language models for complete data privacy.
+A comprehensive, AI-powered social media analytics platform designed for monitoring any airport worldwide and their associated airlines.
+The system features advanced agentic AI capabilities, real-time sentiment analysis, and intelligent business insights generation using locally-hosted language models for complete data privacy. **Fully configurable for any airport** - simply edit the airport configuration file to adapt the entire system to your target airport.

 ## 🎯 Key Features